 Lip and oral cavity cancer may not have any symptoms and is sometimes found during a regular dental exam.

-If oral cavity cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
+If you are diagnosed with lip or oral cancer, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is a careful attempt to find out whether the cancer has spread, and if so, to what parts of the body.
-If your cancer spreads to the bone, visit our bone metastases page.

-The most common system used to describe the extent of oral cavity cancers is the TNM System of the American Joint Committee on Cancer (AJCC).
-The TNM system for staging describes three key pieces of information:
+The most common system used to describe the extent of oral cavity cancers is the TNM System:

-M - Indicates whether the cancer has metastasized to other organs of the body.
+- M - Indicates whether the cancer has spread to other organs of the body.
 (The most common site of spread is to the lungs.
 The next most common sites are the liver and bones.)

 Numbers or letters appear after T, N, and M to provide details about each of these factors.
 The numbers 0 through 4 indicate increasing severity.
 The letter X means "cannot be assessed" because the information is not available.

 Once the T, N, and M categories have been assigned, this information is combined by a process called stage grouping to assign an overall stage of 0, I, II, III, or IV.
 Stage IV is further divided into A, B, and C.